COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 When a student has been vaccinated at school, a note from the nurse will be sent home so their guardian can keep a record of the immunization..

-Important information for Grade 8 students
+Important information about Grade 8 students

-Current Grade 8 students who missed an opportunity to receive their vaccines in school the previous school year will still be able to receive doses if there is a consent on file.
+Grade 8 students who missed an opportunity to receive their vaccines at school last year will be able to receive doses if there is a consent form on file.
 Grade 8 students will be immunized in the fall and/or spring depending on the recommended spacing between vaccine and doses that are still required.
-If your student received doses at their primary care provider's office (i.e. family doctor, pediatrician, walk-in clinic, nurse practitioner), please report these to the Health Unit to avoid additional and unnecessary doses being administered.
+If there is no consent form on file for the student, please see options for students not receiving vaccines at school

-Grade 7 remote/online learners
+Grade 7 remote/online learners and students not receiving vaccines at school

 1. Book an appointment at a Health Unit immunization clinic